jkoelker/claude-desktop-native/README.md

 ## Features

 - Run Claude Desktop natively on Arch Linux
-- Uses modified native bindings for Linux compatibility
+- Uses modified native bindings for Linux compatibility (via patchy-cnb by k3d3)
 - Preserves all functionality of the official Claude Desktop application
 - Integrates with the Linux desktop environment (icons, shortcuts, etc.)